Click here for a current schedule of Health and Wellness workshops

 - management of chronic conditions

-How and where are workshops held?
+Where are workshops held?

 Workshops are offered throughout the year and take place at various host sites throughout our five-county service area (Butler, Clermont, Clinton, Hamilton and Warren counties.)
-Workshops are held either online or in-person.
+Workshops are held either virtually or in-person.
 The format of the workshop is determined by the host site.

 The choice of workshop format depends on your comfort level.
 It is important to know that COA staff will be available to assist you with any technology questions you may have and your needs will be fully supported in any workshop.

-How can I register?
+How do I register?

 Note: To minimize the opportunity for missed sessions, please select a workshop that best fits your schedule.